Pupix/lol-riot-api-module/README.md

 1. **[opt] {Object}**
     * **[opt.locale] {string}** Locale code for returned data (e.g., en_US, es_ES).
 If not specified, the default locale for the region is used.
     * **[opt.version] {string}** Data dragon version for returned data.
 If not specified, the latest version for the region is used.
 List of valid versions can be obtained from the /versions endpoint.
-    * **[opt.dataById] {boolean}** If specified as true, the returned data map will use the spells' IDs as the keys.
+    * **[opt.dataById] {boolean}** If specified as true, the returned data map will use the spells' Id as the keys.
 If not specified or specified as false, the returned data map will use the spells' keys instead.
     * **[opt.spellData] {Array | string}** Tags to return additional data.
 Only type, version, data, id, key, name, description, and summonerLevel are returned by default if this parameter isn't specified.
 To return all additional data, use the tag 'all'.
         * Possible values: *"all" | "cooldown" | "cooldownBurn" | "cost" | "costBurn" | "costType" | "effect" | "effectBurn" | "image" | "key" | "leveltip" | "maxrank" | "modes" | "range" | "rangeBurn" | "resource" | "sanitizedDescription" | "sanitizedTooltip" | "tooltip" | "vars"*
     * **[opt.region] {string}** Optional region to be used instead of the API's region to retrieve data.